shaojun/open_docs/projects/edge/rv1126/prepare.md

-# Flash in Debian 10 to board
+# Flash Debian 10 into board

 Install board Driver at your Windows PC from:
 > `DriverAssitant_v4.5\DriverInstall.exe`